Research data policy

-Plant Ecology and Evolution is an international journal devoted to ecology, phylogenetics and systematics of all ‘plant’ groups in the traditional sense (including algae, cyanobacteria, fungi, myxomycetes), also covering related fields such as comparative and developmental morphology, conservation biology, evolution, phytogeography, pollen and spores, population biology, and vegetation studies.
-Submissions concerning tropical and subtropical Africa are particularly welcome.
+Plant Ecology and Evolution is a diamond open access journal devoted to ecology, phylogenetics, and systematics of all “plant” groups in the traditional sense (including algae, fungi, and myxomycetes), also covering related fields such as comparative and developmental morphology, conservation biology, evolution, phytogeography, pollen and spores, population biology, and vegetation studies.
+Submissions concerning (sub)tropical Africa are particularly welcome.

 The journal publishes original scientific research in English (British spelling – Oxford English Dictionary).
 The authors should make sure that the academic content of the paper can be fully understood and they are encouraged to have their manuscript checked for language.